GoogleContainerTools/distroless/python/README.md

 native libraries while the CPython version stays the same fails the update (`trivy image` cannot see statically embedded libraries; the dissection is the only check that can).

+The dissection-verified versions are then checked against NVD CPE data (`python/pbs_cve_check.py`, one of trivy's own CVE sources — trivy itself has no advisory feed for source-pinned C libraries): the update is blocked on HIGH/CRITICAL CVEs.
+The 20260814 pin e.g. embeds sqlite 3.53.1 with CVE-2026-11822 / CVE-2026-11824 (fixed in sqlite 3.53.2); set `PBS_SKIP_CVE_CHECK=1` to bypass in an emergency.